ross-oreto/jackson5/README.md

 ```

 ### The Jackson5 class
 - Firstly this class is a static container for ObjectMappers.
-Map<name -> ObjectMapper>
+Map[String -> ObjectMapper]
 - Jackson5 preserves thread safety by using the ObjectMapper reader()/writer() methods when possible and not calling any config methods post creation.
 - It also provides a handy way to create new object mappers using a fluent MapperConfig object